sandhyaparna/Data-Science/Natural Language Processing/README.md

 * Semantics – This science deals with the literal meaning of the words, phrases as well as sentences.

 ### Advances in NLP - https://ruder.io/a-review-of-the-recent-history-of-nlp/
 * Neural Language Models - Language modelling is the task of predicting the next word in a text given the previous words.
 Egs - Intelligent keyboards, email response suggestion, spelling autocorrection, etc. Approaches are n-grams.
-Started with feed forward NN and currently uses RNNs, LSTM
+Started with feed forward NN and currently uses RNNs, LSTM.
 * Multi-task Learning - Method for sharing parameters between models that are trained on multiple tasks.
+In neural networks, this can be done easily by tying the weights of different layers.
-* Word embeddings
+* Word embeddings - word2vec.
+Training on a very large corpus enables them to approximate certain relations between words such as gender, verb tense, and country-capital relations.
 * Sequence to sequence models - Generate an output sequence by predicting one word at a time
 * Attention
 * Memory based networks